thecodeassassin/influxdb.com/content/docs/v0.9/concepts/glossary.md

 ## Database
 A **database** is a logical container for **users**, **retention policies**, and **continuous queries** which must be unique per **database**.

-If a **database** name contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit it must be double-quoted.

 **Databases** are unique per **cluster**.

 Typical use cases for multiple **databases** are to separate development and production metrics or for multi-tenant systems where distinct authentication to the **database** is desirable.